wrvenkat/ibnr/README.md

 ## Contributing

-Any type of contribution is welcome! :) The dev branch holds the unstable, under development code with the test branch which holds the test cases as a submodule.
+Any type of contribution is welcome! :) The dev branch holds the unstable, under development code with the test branch as a submodule.
+The test branch holds some test cases.
 The master branch holds the latest stable.
 For contributions to build scripts and ppa_list.conf, please see [install_scripts](https://github.com/wrvenkat/install_scripts) and [ibnr-conf](https://github.com/wrvenkat/ibnr-conf).

 ## LICENSE